Guðni Th. Jóhannesson: President of Iceland

-Guðni took office as President of Iceland on 1 August 2016.
+Guðni took office as President of Iceland on 1 August 2016 after winning the most votes in that year's election, 71,356 (39.1%).
 At 48, he was Iceland's youngest president.
 Roughly one month into his term, Guðni had approval ratings of 68.6% in an MMR survey, the highest approval rating this pollster has measured for an Icelandic president since its establishment in 2011.
 Early in his term, Guðni had to oversee negotiations to form a government in Iceland in the wake of the 2016 Icelandic parliamentary election on 29 October.
 These negotiations were difficult, as no pre-election coalition had a majority, and all possible majority coalitions had parties with highly divergent policy positions.
 In December 2016, Guðni had approval ratings of 97%.
 Such high approval ratings for Icelandic politicians are without precedent.
 In April 2019, his approval rating was 93.5% among those who took a position in a survey.

 Guðni attracted international attention in February 2017 when he jokingly vowed to ban pineapple as a pizza topping.

+In the 2020 presidential election, Guðni was re-elected with 92.2% of the vote.
+On 1 January 2024, Guðni announced in his New Year's address to the Icelandic people that he would not stand for election again in 2024.